Morgan Advanced Materials (OTCMKTS:MCRUF) Reaches New 12-Month Low at $4.14

-Morgan Advanced Materials plc (OTCMKTS:MCRUF – Get Rating) hit a new 52-week low on Thursday .
-The stock traded as low as $4.14 and last traded at $4.14, with a volume of 0 shares trading hands.
+Shares of Morgan Advanced Materials plc (OTCMKTS:MCRUF – Get Rating) hit a new 52-week low during mid-day trading on Thursday .
+The company traded as low as $4.14 and last traded at $4.14, with a volume of 0 shares traded.
 The stock had previously closed at $4.14.

-Separately, Berenberg Bank upgraded shares of Morgan Advanced Materials from a “hold” rating to a “buy” rating in a research note on Wednesday, January 19th.
+Separately, Berenberg Bank upgraded Morgan Advanced Materials from a “hold” rating to a “buy” rating in a report on Wednesday, January 19th.

+The firm has a fifty day simple moving average of $4.28 and a 200 day simple moving average of $4.82.
+The company has a quick ratio of 1.22, a current ratio of 1.80 and a debt-to-equity ratio of 0.57.

 Morgan Advanced Materials Plc is a materials technology company, which engages in engineering of ceramics, carbon, and composites.
 It operates through Thermal Products, and Carbon and Technical Ceramics divisions.
 The Thermal Products division comprises thermal ceramics and molten metal systems.
 The Carbon and Technical Ceramics division consists electrical carbon, seals and bearing, and technical ceramics.